 |IR56M & IR6036B||Payments to persons other than employees||Submitted annually together with BIR56A|

 Briefly, the annual compliance requirements in Hong Kong are simple, but attentive.
 People can easily find out the procedure, online forms, instructions, etc. on website of Hong Kong CR and IRD.
-Being one of the most desirable jurisdictions of business start-up and development, Hong Kong Government is serious about the annual compliance obligations.
+Being one of the most desirable jurisdictions for business start-up and development, Hong Kong Government is serious about the annual compliance obligations.
 You should be aware of the yearly filing to prevent unexpected penalties.